Reformed Christianity: Anglican

-Historic Anglicanism is a part of the wider Reformed tradition, as "the founding documents of the Anglican church—the Book of Homilies, the Book of Common Prayer, and the Thirty-Nine Articles of Religion—expresses a theology in keeping with the Reformed theology of the Swiss and South German Reformation."
+Though Anglicanism today is often described its own branch of Protestantism, historic Anglicanism is a part of the wider Reformed tradition.
+The foundational documents of the Anglican church "express a theology in keeping with the Reformed theology of the Swiss and South German Reformation."
 The Most Rev. Peter Robinson, presiding bishop of the United Episcopal Church of North America, writes: